agilesolutions/demo/README.md

 The everlasting discussion, do we need Docker container management and clustering solutions to do our development work, the answer is a definite NO...

 Just take a Linux VM, put docker on it, see that you get a company private central Docker registry like [NEXUS 3](http://books.sonatype.com/nexus-book/3.0/reference/docker.html) and run all your CI/CD builds with Jenkins Pipelines.
 And if, you want to deploy your containers to productive environments and you look for a solid solution for tracking your pipelines on JIRA tickets have a look at the beautiful JIRA integration library for Jenkins Pipelines, read [JIRA pipeline steps](https://jenkinsci.github.io/jira-steps-plugin/index.html).
-Its all for free to get and backed up by a hudge community effort and experience.
+Its all free to get and backed up by a hudge community effort and experience.

-## Docker agents to run Maven get rid of S2I shit

 No need for OpenShift build configs and S2I builder images, all overhead, simply rely on Jenkins Pipeline agent, read [Running Maven from Pipelines](https://jenkins.io/doc/book/pipeline/docker/)